redhatci/ansible-collection-redhatci-ocp/roles/acm_setup/README.md

 It is highly recommended to provision a storage class with enough space available for volumes of the Assisted Service Config before starting deploying clusters.
 See [acm_sno](../acm_sno/README.md) for more details.

 In clusters configured with hugepages, the Postgres deployment requires hugepages to be configured too.
-Please allocate `hugepages-2Mi` to cover the Postgres' search requirement and other workload needs.
+Please allocate `hub_hugepages_type` and hub_hugepages_size according to the your cluster configuration.

 ## Usage example